GSA/piv-guides/pages/template-2.md

 ## Create a Repository

-Once you have a GitHub account, you will need to create a copy of the GSA repository related to your topic.
-(A personal copy of a GitHub repository is called a "fork."
-When you have a forked repository, you can create a new file and work on it without affecting GSA's original repository.)
+Once you have a GitHub account, you will need to "fork" a copy of your topic's related GSA repository.

 1. To locate the GSA repository that you want to fork, go to: [GSA Respositories at GitHub.com](https://github.com/GSA){:target="blank"}.
 2. Select the repository.